 I don’t buy it.
 Don’t get me wrong – I don’t doubt for one second that the media has done a good job of portraying churches and religious institutions, especially in politics, as being incredibly bigoted (and a lot of them are).
 So too, I’m sure some millennials have walked away for those reasons.
 But I think there’s something embedded into the ethos of my generation that’s the real reason they’re walking away, and I think it has to do with integrity and accountability.
 I mean, think about the culture as a whole.
 Agree with him or not, it’s no surprise someone like Edward Snowden is a millennial.
 Or that movements like Occupy Wall Street demanding money out of politics would be driven largely by college kids.
 There’s something about our cultural identity that screams, “We want people to be real with us.”
 Is it any surprise we’d ask that much out of our religious institutions as well?

-Some bloggers have noted that a lot of millennials, instead of leaving the church entirely, are actually turning away from contemporary services (that were, ironically, supposed to “save the dying church”) to instead choose higher church traditions like Catholic or Anglican or Episcopal churches.
+Some have noted that a lot of millennials, instead of leaving the church entirely, are actually turning away from contemporary services (that were, ironically, supposed to “save the dying church”) to instead choose higher church traditions like Catholic or Anglican or Episcopal churches.
 You could point to Pope Francis shifting the conversation as one reason for that, but I think millennials were moving toward higher church traditions before Bergoglio became “Francis.”
 Why?

 In my personal search for something real in the church, one of the things I’ve always loved about churches is the stained-glass in them.
 Stained-glass tells stories and I love stories; I love the truth in the metaphor, which is bigger than history or facts to me.
-The story stained-glass tells best is a story of grace soldering something shattered into something lasting and beautiful.
+The story stained-glass tells best is a story of grace soldering something shattered into something lasting and whole.
 What better way to tell a story of crucifixion-gone-resurrection than to tell it in the form of sharp shards of many-colored glass made into a window?
 The art itself fits so nicely with the Christian story.
 But over the years, a lot of what I’ve seen in the church from both leaders and lay members alike doesn’t really depict that story.